cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

     }

 The implementation is no doubt incomplete and has lots of flaws.
-Nevertheless, it's sufficient for points I make here.
+Nevertheless, it's sufficient for the following discussion.

-Now I'd like to add another flavor, _Q2_, to the Q collection.
+Now I'd like to add another flavor, Q2, to the Q collection.
 Just like in the official collection library there are many traits on the way from concrete classes up to the root trait Traversable.
 Think
-_Q1_ as _Traversable_, _Q2_ as _Iterable_ or any other deriving traits.
+Q1 as `Traversable`, Q2 as `Iterable` or any other deriving traits.

     trait Q2[+A] extends Q1[A] with QLike[A, Q2[A]]